openstreetmap/svn-archive/applications/editors/josm/nsis/README.txt

 current state of the art
 ------------------------
 The installer will currently add:
-- josm into "C:\Program Files\OpenStreetMap" (or the corresponding international dir)
+- josm into "C:\Program Files\JOSM" (or the corresponding international dir)
 - josm icons to the desktop and quick launch bar
 - josm file associations to .osm and .gpx files
 - some plugins to the current user profile (more to follow)